cartrawler/cartrawler.github.io/docs/ios/widgets.md

 {: .no_toc }

-The CarTrawler iOS SDK comes prepackaged with four widgets.<br /><br /> When considering the addition of a new touchpoint into the CarTrawler flow from within your app, you can choose the one that best suits your needs.<br /><br /> Each widget is independent of the Standalone and In Path flows, and can be used to launch either of them via your implementation of the CTWidgetContainerDelegate’s didTapView function.<br />
+The CarTrawler iOS SDK comes prepackaged with four widgets.<br /><br /> When considering the addition of a new touchpoint into the CarTrawler flow from within your app, you can choose the one that best suits your needs.<br /><br /> Each widget is independent of the Standalone and In Path flows, and can be used to launch either of them via your implementation of the `CTWidgetContainerDelegate`’s `didTapView` function.<br />

 ---

-To implement the widgets, you must first create an instance of CTWidgetStyle and set the relevant properties, as shown in the above diagrams. <br /><br />
+To implement the widgets, you must first create an instance of `CTWidgetStyle` and set the relevant properties, as shown in each widget's diagram. <br /><br />
-The next step is to create an instance of CTWidgetContainer and pass in the following: status (.simple, .simpleAdded, .bestPrice, or .vehicle), style (your CTWidgetStyle object), and a delegate.
+The next step is to create an instance of `CTWidgetContainer` and pass in the following: status (`.simple`, `.simpleAdded`, `.bestPrice`, or `.vehicle`), style (your `CTWidgetStyle` object), and a delegate.
 We recommend adding the widget container to a stackView, like so:

 ```java